NickyMeuleman/nicky-blog/content/unfork-github-repo/index.md

 tags: ['github', 'Howto', 'tutorial']
 ---

-> TL;DR: **2 steps**: rename, import renamed under original name.
+> TL;DR: **2 steps**: Rename the repository.
+Import the renamed repository under the original name.

 Sometimes a repository on GitHub started off as a fork.
 You now want to break that connection.

-Forks on GitHub come with a few limitations, like not being able to have an issue tab.
+Forks on GitHub come with a few special behaviours, like the issues tab not being enabled by default.

 ![no issue tab](no-issue-tab.png)

-## Rename your repository on GitHub
+## 1. Rename your repository on GitHub

 Go to the repository on GitHub, find the **Settings** page and rename your repository.
 (Don't worry, you'll get to keep the original name.)